jeanslack/Videomass/features.md

 # Features
 ---

-Videomass is a free, open source and cross-platform GUI for FFmpeg and youtube-dl, concatenate (mux or encode videos), presets manager, conversions.
-This audio/video converter is user friendly for beginners and more advanced users.
+Videomass is not just a common converter, it features file concatenation, time trimmer, ability to create thumbnails, tiled mosaics and animated giffs from movies; it has sophisticated GUIs for video filters, previews for video stabilization, resizing, croping, transposing, color equalization.
+It features PEAK, RMS and EBU audio normalization with streams indexing capabilities, a volume analyzer, audio preview and many more interesting features...
-Using the step by step interface (GUI) you can simply choose a preset or make your own.
-For the people that are familiar with FFmpeg there is the possbility to easily make your own presets using the FFmpeg command line or make a preset through the GUI and adapt this to your specific needs.
-It offers out of the box output to all possible file formats like MP4, MKV, MOV etc. Video: MPEG-4, H.264/AVC, H.265/HEVC, VP9 and audio: AAC, MP3, OPUS, WAV, FLAC or AC-3 and subtitles and much more!
-Also you can copy streams (lossless video and/or audio) and extract audio.
-Finally it has a simple timeline editor, extended multimedia information and optional YouTube downloader.
+For the people that are familiar with FFmpeg, it has a highly customizable preset manager with the possbility to easily make your own presets through the GUI and adapt this to your specific needs or create new presets using the FFmpeg command line.
+For less experienced people there are also ready-to-use presets.
+It offers out of the box all possible file formats like MP4, M4V, M4A, MKV, AVI, OGV, WEBM, MP3, AC-3, WAV, OPUS, FLAC, OGG and encoders like MPEG-4, H.264/AVC, H.265/HEVC, VP8, VP9, LIBAOM-AVI, VORBIS, LAME, ALAC, etc.
+Also you can copy audio or video streams (lossless mode) without re-encoding, or extract audio from videos and much more!

 ## Main features
 {: .bg-green-300}